 5. What is one area where you feel like you could improve at your job?
 Is there anything you feel like management could do to help you improve?

-Most employees want to do the best job they can do – they just do not always know how.
+Most employees want to do the best job they can do – they just don’t always know how.
 Management can significantly benefit from knowing what the employee wants to improve it.
-Once you are aware of the need and desire to improve, you can develop actionable goals that can help the employee get where he or she wants to go.
+Once you are aware of the need and desire to grow, you can develop actionable goals that can help the employee get where he or she wants to go.